AdobeDocs/analytics-platform.en/help/components/dimensions/overview.md

 Customer Journey Analytics administrators can [create dimensions within a data view](/help/data-views/create-dataview.md#components).

-## Default dimensions
+## Standard dimensions

-When you create a data view, the following time-based components are added by default as dimensions to your data view:
+When you create a data view, the following components are added by default as dimensions to your data view:

-- 15 Minute
-- 30 Minute
-- 5 Minute
-- Day
-- Day of Month
-- Day of Week
-- Day of Year
-- Hour
-- Hour of Day
-- Minute
-- Minute of Hour
-- Month
-- Month of Year
-- Quarter
-- Quarter of Year
-- Second
-- Week of Year
-- Year
+{{standard-dimensions}}

 ## Add dimension descriptions